wazzamatazz/NRuuviTag/README.md

 ```

-# Publishing RuuviTag Samples to MQTT
+# Publishing Samples to MQTT

 The [NRuuviTag.Mqtt.Agent](https://www.nuget.org/packages/NRuuviTag.Mqtt.Agent) NuGet package ([source](/src/NRuuviTag.Mqtt.Agent)) can be used to observe RuuviTag broadcasts and forward the samples to an MQTT broker.